osg-htc/docs/docs/common/contact-registration.md

     All other data is public (such as name, GitHub username, and any association with particular services or collaborations).

+!!! question "How do I register a mailing list?"
+    If you would like to register a mailing list as a contact for your site, please [contact us directly](#getting-help).

 Submitting an Application
 -------------------------